israelassefa/readmycv/README.md

 #### 2. 🛠️ [National PKI](https://github.com/Israelassefa/project-two)

 The PKI Network Infrastructure Project was a compliance‑driven initiative distinct from other engagements, requiring rigorous standards and secure design.
-The consulting scope included detailed requirements analysis, preparation of low‑level design documentation, and full implementation to establish a robust public key infrastructure.
+Serving as the Technical Manager, I oversaw requirements analysis, guided the preparation of low‑level design documentation, and directed full implementation to establish a robust public key infrastructure.
 This ensured secure authentication, data integrity, and regulatory compliance across the enterprise network.

 ---